 The comparison of the energy market revenues with the annual revenue requirements (also called annual carrying charges) provides some relative measures of the economic viability of different resource types and how these measures change under various scenarios.
 Each resource type’s annual fixed costs include its capital, operations, and maintenance costs.
 These fixed costs can be calculated from estimates of annual carrying charges derived from representative capital costs for each resource type.
 These typically are 15% to 25% of the capital costs.

-In support of the economic studies, a 2015 update of generic capital costs for new resources was developed, as shown in .
+In support of the economic studies, a 2015 update of generic capital costs for new resources was developed, as shown in Table 10-1.
 The focus of this update was on the resource technologies in the ISO Generator Interconnection Queue and those participating in the FCM.
 The updated plant costs are from DOE’s Energy Information Administration (EIA), the Electric Power Research Institute (EPRI), the Brattle Group, ISO New England, and the Western Electricity Coordinating Council (WECC).